 Stuffed animals - I know most of us have a love hate relationship with stuffed animals, but I do like the Beanie Boos.
 I think they're cute, and Allie is gaga over them.
 We are definitely NOT getting the vicious looking ones that are around this year.
 There's also a huge and really cute Pusheen unicorn that she has asked for, but I got it for her sister already and don't plan on getting it for her.

-Cooking set - I got this cooking set from Curious Chef for Allie last year, and she loved it.
+I got this cooking set from Curious Chef for Allie last year, and she loved it.
 She's used it off and on all year long, and it never leaves the kitchen.
-I highly recommend this one, especially if you pair it with the Kids in the Kitchen course from Katie Kimball (which we also bought last year and LOVED).
+I highly recommend this one, especially if you pair it with the Kids Cook Real Food course from Katie Kimball (which we also bought last year and LOVED).

-Unique nail polish in rose gold, holographic, or multicolor - What I love about this brand is that it is all vegan and cruelty-free.
-Grace loves nail polish.
+Unique nail polish in rose gold or multicolor - What I love about this brand is that it is all vegan and cruelty-free.
+Allie loves nail polish.
 She loves to paint her nails, and the more unique, the better.
 ILNP's polishes are so cool and interesting, and they make great stocking stuffers by themselves or under the tree gifts in packages.

-Gorgeous metallic washi tape - Grace covers everything in washi or duct tape.
+Glitter washi tape – Grace covers everything in washi or duct tape.
 I prefer the washi because it is easier to get off after she changes her mind.
 This particular package is all silver and gold patterns, which makes it seem really fancy and sophisticated for our older girls.
 If you're looking for a set with more rolls of tape, take a look at these which we have.
-They're great, just not as fancy as the metallic ones.
+They're great, just not as fancy as the metallic ones

-Hugglepod (for smaller bodies) or hammock chair (for larger bodies) - You may be thinking that this gift is a bit young for your tween, but hold on a minute.
-It's a single person hanging seat.
+Hugglepod (for smaller bodies) or hammock chair (for larger bodies) – This is a single person hanging seat.
 That means that no little sibling can climb in and bug her while she's reading or drawing or listening to music, unlike when she's lying in her bed or sitting on the couch.
-This was my older daughter's #2 requested gift last year, right after her Kindle.
-She's almost five feet tall, so I went with the hammock chair for her even though the Hugglepod was on her Christmas list.
+This was my daughter's #2 requested gift last year, right after her Kindle.

 Also, after my older daughter received her hammock chair, my younger daughter became very jealous and cried every time she walked into their shared bedroom for weeks.
 We ended up putting up a second hammock chair in our living room (not specifically for her, but mostly just to keep the peace and give her a place to hang out away from her sister), and she sits in it daily.